Melbourne outbreak: Emergency team sent to aged care homes

 Another hotspot, in inner-city Sydney, has forced a senior adviser to Prime Minister Scott Morrison into self-isolation.

+However, the state reported nine deaths from the coronavirus over the last 24 hours on Wednesday, with seven casualties linked to aged care facilities, Premier Daniel Andrews told reporters in Melbourne.

+The southeast state saw a flare-up in infections over the past several weeks.
+Victoria reported 295 Covid-19 cases in the last 24 hours, compared with 384 a day earlier.

-Australia has so far reported relatively fewer coronavirus cases than many other countries, but a spike in community transmission in the southeast states of Victoria and New South Wales has alarmed health officials.
+Australia has so far reported relatively fewer coronavirus cases than many other countries, but a spike in community transmission in the neighbouring states of Victoria and New South Wales has alarmed health officials.

 "The numbers of cases in some facilities is substantial and that is going to take some time to get on top of," Coatsworth told Australian Broadcasting Corp television.